Diversifying Question Generation over Knowledge Base via External Natural Questions: Approach

 Similarly, we also employ BART to instantiate the backward model $b_{\varphi}$.
-Specifically, each question $q_i$ is fed into $b_{\varphi}$ to generate a triplet-based sequence.
-Then, we fine-tune $b_{\varphi}$ on $\mathcal{D}$ by maximizing the probabilities of generating all gold triplet-based sequences, \emph{i.e.},
+Specifically, each question $q_i$ is fed into $b_{\varphi}$ to generate a triple-based sequence.
+Then, we fine-tune $b_{\varphi}$ on $\mathcal{D}$ by maximizing the probabilities of generating all gold triple-based sequences, \emph{i.e.},

 \beq{ \mathcal{L}_{b}^{(0)} = \max_{\varphi} \sum_{i=1}^{N} \log P_{\varphi}\left(G_i| q_i\right) }